White-Collar Investigations in Belarus

 FAQ

-White-collar crime refers to non-violent offenses typically committed by professionals or officials using their position for financial or personal gain.
-In Belarus, it includes fraud, bribery, tax evasion, embezzlement, and abuse of office.
+White-collar crime refers to non-violent economic and financial offences committed by professionals or officials using their position for personal gain or to cause harm to a company or the state.
+Under the Belarusian Criminal Code, this category includes fraud, embezzlement, bribery, tax evasion, abuse of office, money laundering, and forgery.

 News